-After twenty two years in business, BancoSol has disbursed more than USD 4,618 millions for more than 2 million micro enterprise projects.
-Currently, the Bank has more than 240,000 clients who account for a total loan portfolio of over USD 982 million.
-In addition, BancoSol possess deposits of almost USD 796 million from more than 656,000 clients The Bank is present in nine major cities in Bolivia (La Paz, Cochabamba, Santa Cruz, Sucre, Tarija, Potosí, Oruro, Trinidad y Cobija, including the city of El Alto) through a network of 424 service points between branches, ATM’s and “Puntos Sol Amigo” (external cashiers in local business as small stores, drugstores, etc).
+After twenty two years in business, BancoSol has disbursed more than USD 4,618 million to more than 2 million micro-enterprise projects.
+Currently, the bank has more than 240,000 clients who account for a total loan portfolio of over USD 982 million.
+In addition, BancoSol possess deposits of almost USD 796 million from more than 656,000 clients The bank is present in nine major cities in Bolivia (La Paz, Cochabamba, Santa Cruz, Sucre, Tarija, Potosí, Oruro, Trinidad y Cobija, including the city of El Alto) through a network of 424 service points between branches, ATM’s and Puntos Sol Amigo (external cashiers in local business e.g. small stores, drugstores, etc.).

 Entrepreneurs with a small capital base but with dynamic adjustment capabilities are BancoSol’s core clientele.
 Women play an important role in terms of the numbers and amounts of outstanding loans; they account for 46% of BancoSol’s clients and 42% of the loan portfolio.
 Most of BancoSol’s clients are young, between 25 and 45 years old, with low levels of formal education.

-In three of the country’s biggest cities, the micro entrepreneurial sector grows at 5% per year.
+In three of the country’s biggest cities, the micro-entrepreneurial sector grows at 5% per year.
 There are approximately 800,000 micro enterprises, largely urban, that form part of this informal economy, generating over 1.7 million jobs for the economically active population.